kjsce-codecell/standard-library-in-x/JAVA/Pair/utilities.md

 <b>public boolean isEmpty()</b> | This method checks if collection is empty.
 <b>public boolean equals(Object element)</b> | This method is used to compare objects of collections.

+NOTE!- The above methods work for Set and List Interfaces.

 ## Methods of Iterator interface

 Method | Description